Shayanghosh03/LeetCode-for-Placement/README.md

 - 1480.
 Running Sum of 1d Array
 - 1876.
 Substrings of Size Three with Distinct Characters
 - 2545.
 Sort the Students by Their Kth Score
+- 605. Can Place Flowers
+- 2442.
+Count Number of Distinct Integers After Reverse Operations
+- 575. Distribute Candies
+- 1071.
+Greatest Common Divisor of Strings
+- 2428.
+Maximum Sum of an Hourglass
+- 1768.
+Merge Strings Alternately
+- 933. Number of Recent Calls
+- 2161.
+Partition Array According to Given Pivot
+- 763. Partition Labels
+- 345. Reverse Vowels of a String
+- 151. Reverse Words in a String

 ---
 Made by **Shayan Ghosh**